 Air Fryer Blackened Salmon is salmon filets rubbed with homemade blackened seasoning and cooked to perfection in an air fryer.
-Be sure to also try my Blackened Salmon with Avocado Corn Salsa.
+Be sure to also try my Blackened Salmon and Broccoli Alfredo and Blackened Salmon with Avocado Corn Salsa.

 Air Fryer Blackened Salmon

 Using your air fryer will be your new favorite way to cook salmon.
 It is almost foolproof, giving you a perfect salmon filet every time.
 And, with a simple blackened seasoning that you can easily mix together, this recipe can be made in less than half an hour and is a delicious and healthy entree!

 Salmon: Salmon is full of nutritious value.
 It is full of Omega-3 fatty acids, which help lower blood pressure and reduce inflammation.
 Salmon is also a wonderful source of protein and contains many vitamins and nutrients that are extremely beneficial.
 You will cook the salmon filet with the skin on, which I will go into more detail below.

 Whether you grill, bake or use an air fryer to cook salmon, a common question is knowing when the salmon is done cooking.
 According to the United States Department of Agriculture, salmon is cooked when it reaches an internal temperature of 145°F. However, you could remove salmon when it reaches 130° for a medium-cooked salmon; it will continue to cook after it has been removed from the air fryer.

 Before cooking, let the salmon sit out at room temperature for 15-20 minutes.
 This will help it cook more evenly.
 If you don’t have a meat thermometer, salmon is done cooking when it is a bit flaky when using a fork.
 Be careful to not overcook salmon; that will make it dry.
 The outside should be an opaque pink when cooked.

 Do I Cook Salmon With or Without the Skin?